KnightHacks/knighthacks/CONTRIBUTING.md

 ### Run a workspace

-You can use the `pnpm --filter=[WORKSPACE]` command to start the development process for a workspace.
+You can use the `pnpm dev --filter=<WORKSPACE>` or `pnpm dev -F <WORKSPACE>` to run a particular workspace.

 #### Examples

-1. To run the admin dashboard:
+To run the admin dashboard:

 ```bash
 pnpm --filter=admin dev
 ```

-2. To run the `api` package:
+To run the api:

 ```bash
 pnpm --filter=api dev